 Through the Historic Enviroment Scotland site you can access Canmore - the online catalogue to Scotland’s archaeology, buildings, and industrial and maritime heritage.

 It's also possible to access Scran, where you can search more than 480,000 heritage digital resources.
 It is one of the UK’s largest educational online services and currently supports more than 4000 schools, libraries, colleges and universities.
-Access to Scran has been made free until the end of July.

 Both official and government records are maintained by the National Records of Scotland.
 You can access research guides via their website and most of their digital records are available as a subscription service via ScotlandsPeople - the official Scottish Government site for searching government records and archives.
 You can also access over 2000 photographic images using the ScotlandsPeople digital image library.